GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_examples.md

 <!--TO DO:
 Insert Overview
-Insert links to the tutorial content/wiki-->
+Insert links to the tutorial content/wiki
+Insert examples in the 4 semiological errors part
+-->

 In this section, we will present some well designed maps and discuss how to create similar maps.
 If you need further examples for good map design, check out these websites/repositories: